- Catalog of Books

 You are required to study Chinese Medical Characters, Volume One: Basic Vocabulary (Paradigm Publications, 2003).
 You can begin to study Chinese Medical Chinese, Grammar and Vocabulary (Paradigm Publications, 2002).
 Herman will provide extra study material in the form of pdf documents and study assignments per email.
 A Brief History of Qi and The Practical Dictionary of Chinese Medicine are strongly recommended but not required.

-Spring 2014 Session: Block A will begin in April 2014, a specific date will be set when class registrations are complete.
+2016 Session: Block A will begin in April 2016; a specific date will be set when class registrations are complete.

-Block A: $750.00 US dollars; paid with course registration to cover Block A. The charge for Blocks B and C is $750.00 each and due at the beginning of the blocks.
+Block A: $750.00 US dollars; paid with course registration to cover Block A. Blocks B & C: together $1,500 US dollars, due at the beginning of the blocks.
 Your fee is fully refundable if the class is cancelled.
 If you choose not to continue with Block B, there is no additional charge.
 The entire course, Blocks A, B and C can be purchased for $2,000.

 Contents of Block B and C: Continuing Study